matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Defects are the direct driver of **Change Fail Percentage**.
 Low performers operate in a state where 40% of their changes fail, forcing them into reactive rework.

 When these defects occur, the impact on **Failed Deployment Recovery Time** is catastrophic.
-The 2024 data shows that Elite performers recover in less than one hour.
-Low performers take between one week and one month.
+Data from 2024 shows that Elite performers recover in less than one hour.
+Low performers take one week to one month.
 This 2,293x difference proves that tolerating defects doesn't just hurt stability; it destroys your ability to recover.

 ### Unused Talent